llSourcell/AI_Artist/README.md

-UNRELEASED, THIS VIDEO COMES OUT ON SUNDAY.
-IGNORE THIS FOR NOW.

 Overview
 ============
 A project that trains a  convolutional neural network over a dataset to repaint an novel image in the style of a given painting.
 This is the implementation of Neural Style Transfer from the paper [A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576) in Keras 1.0.2.
 This is also the code for 'Build an AI Artist' on [Youtube]()